googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 the IKARUS program having a new trick: it can interpolate.
 This is the earliest written mention of what ultimately becomes variable fonts the author has identified.

+## 2004

+Superpolator (https://superpolator.com/) appears to date back to 2004.
+Presumably some form of MutatorMath also existed.

 ## Late 2013 to summer 2014

 Google is working on Noto phase 3.
 So far we're collecting binaries.